x

 Source: Where does Power BI end and fabric begin?

-For now, if your question is “This ‘X’ feature on Power BI will it be available on Fabric?” then the answer will most likely be that if the feature is shared across multiple Power BI artifacts, it’ll most likely be there.
+For now, if your question is “This ‘X’ feature on Power BI will it be available on Microsoft Fabric?” then the answer will most likely be that if the feature is shared across multiple Power BI artifacts, it’ll most likely be there.
 Since Fabric and Power BI share the same SaaS workloads there would be improvements and benefits to them too.

 Want to get started with Microsoft Power BI or Fabric?